-The Early Years Foundation Stage Framework and what this means to you and your child
+The Early Years Foundation Stage Framework for England and what this means for you and your child

-For parents, the EYFS can provide an invaluable tool as guidance on how best to support your child through their first five years, and shows how this can be achieved through ideas on 'what to look for' as well as how to provide support within the seven areas of learning.
+The EYFS can provide an invaluable tool for you as a parent as guidance on how best to support your child through their first five years.
+The document shows how this can be achieved through ideas on What to Expect When as well as how to provide support within the seven areas of learning.

 Whilst children do not learn within boxes or categories, it is this framework which allows measures to be undertaken through the seven areas of learning through an holistic, or 'complete' view of how your child is developing.

 As a parent, it is important to know what to expect during those all important early years, and whilst every child is different and develop at varying rates, it serves as a platform from which you can see your child grow.